lxwooxy/lxwooxy/README.md

 I'm a theatre and computer science student.

-I design (and occasionally write) for theater, and tutor (and study) for computer science topics.
+I design (and occasionally write) for theatre, and tutor (and study) for computer science topics.

 [Behance](https://www.behance.net/georginawooxy)